 So often, the process of finding and hiring an estate planning lawyer is difficult and confusing.
 Your PFL is here to change all that.

 We’ve narrowed down the 6 most frequent mistakes we hear

-Maybe it saves you a buck in the short term, but in the long run, neither of these options provides you with long-term legal counsel, or the means to change your estate plan as life shifts and grows the way all lives do.
-What you end up saving now, you end up paying for long into the future.
+Maybe it saves you a buck in the short term, but in the long run, DIY online plans or "cheap legal" ends up sticking your loved one's with the bill.
+What you end up saving now, your family ends up paying for long into the future.